adist98/adist98.github.io/MaxPairwideProduct.md

 ## Maximum Pairwise Product (Algo Toolbox - CERA)

-Note : It is advised that everybody values Coursera's code of conduct and qualifies each assignment by himself/herself.
-Note : This Github page is created for personal use.
+Note : It is advised that everybody values Coursera's code of conduct and qualifies each assignment by himself/herself.This Github page is created for personal use.
 ```c++
 #include <iostream>
 #include <vector>